 Asking Specific Questions:

-To make sure the AI uses the document, be explicit in your prompt: "Based on the PDF 'Dom Casmurro.pdf' in your knowledge base, what are the book's publication details, like publisher, volume, and release year?"
+To make sure the AI uses your document, be explicit in your prompt: "Based on the PDF 'Dom Casmurro.pdf' in your knowledge base, what are the book's publication details, like publisher, volume, and release year?"

 Requesting Summaries of Specific Parts: